webclinic017/thales/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Thales is an algorithmic trading bot designed for options trading, named after the Greek philosopher Thales of Miletus, who is credited with the first recorded use of an options contract.
+Thales (*THAY-leez*) is an algorithmic trading bot designed for options trading, named after the Greek philosopher [Thales of Miletus](https://en.wikipedia.org/wiki/Thales_of_Miletus), who is credited with the first recorded use of an options contract.

 ## Prerequisites